-If you require any further information in respect of our SEND provision, please contact our SENCo Miss L Togher on 0208 907 8828.
-Alternatively you may contact our SEND link governor Mrs P Brown via the school.
+If you require any further information in respect of our SEND provision, please contact our SENCo Mr Byrne on 0208 907 8828.
+Alternatively, you may contact our SEND link governor Mrs C Allan via the school office.

 Complaints from parents of children with SEND about the provision made at the school should be made in accordance with the School Complaints Procedure.
 This is available to read on the school website or available on request from the school.